gurr-i/Matlab-Solving-system-of-linear-equations/README.md

-# Matlab Solving system of linear equations
+# Solving system of linear equations in Matlab
-Solving system of linear equations using Matlab in different methods.
+different methods for solving system of linear equation

 1. Gauss Elemination
 2. GaussSeidel method